Mark Cuban is the hero America needs (on Xwitter)

 2. We agree on the importance of children.
 This country needs to commit to feed, educate, care and support every child , no exceptions.
 It’s basic math, economics and morality, that the healthier and better educated every child in this country is the more positive their impact on the economy and more importantly, on society and future generations 3.
 Which leads to the question of hate.
 Maybe I’m wrong , but if one of those children is born to an illegal immigrant, my understanding is that you do not want to help them and you want to deport them ?
 IMO that is not what a civilized society does.
 That is hateful.

 The only thing scarier than guys like Miller, who offer up the same racist and xenophobic rants as the KKK is how many people line up behind them when they dress up all the -isms in a suit and tie and go on Sunday morning talk shows.
-Given the amping up of racial aggression an violence across American, it’s a welcome relief to see a giant from the world of sports stand up to these MAGA jerks.
+Given the amping up of racial aggression and violence across America, it’s a welcome relief to see a giant from the world of sports stand up to these MAGA jerks.

 And I’d be remiss if I didn’t say that, as a woman on the internet, I appreciate a billionaire sports owner taking time out of his day to smack down misogynist trolls like Walsh, who would love for every woman to remain barefoot and pregnant in the kitchen, and are making a fortune off that viewpoint.
 If you think the only reason for women to exist is to procreate, well...woo.
 You are saying a whole lot about yourself to the world.
 More of this from the men on the internet, please.